DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Well, I think my takeaway from this, Mike, this interview, Mike, is a couple of things.

-One is if indeed we are living in a simulation, and if you want to embrace that mindset, then I think it's really, really critically important to abandon living in fear.
+One is if indeed we are living in a simulation and if you want to embrace that mindset, then I think it's really, really critically important to abandon living in fear.

-You know, there are so many things that that within this simulation that tries to drive fear into our hearts and souls, right?
+You know, there are so many things that within this simulation that tries to drive fear into our hearts and souls, right?

-So there's that, and then as he said, just enjoy life, man.
+And then as he said, just enjoy life, man.

 The simulation doesn't suck that bad.